Genaker/TerraformMagentoCloud/README.md

 # Basic Deployment With CodeDeploy Example

-## Code and apliccation deployment is beyond the scope of this repo.
+## Code and application deployment is beyond the scope of this repo.
 This repo for infrastructure provisioning only

 AWS CodeDeploy is a managed deployment technology.
 It provides great features like rolling deployments, automatic rollback, and load balancer integration.
 It is technology agnostic and Amazon uses it to deploy everything.